briggstwitchell/git-workshop/basic-commands/git-status.md

 ```

 Git status is a very handy command.
 It tells us:
-* where we are
+* where we are - right now, we're on the main branch
-* what we've done
+* what we've done - we haven't committed anything yet
-* some options for what we can do.
+* what we can do - we can add files to start tracking them

 ***